top of page

 The noun 'bravado' has its origins in the Spanish word 'bravata,' which is derived from 'bravo,' meaning 'bold' or 'courageous.'
 In Spanish, 'bravata' was used to describe acts or behavior characterized by boldness or courage, often intended to impress or intimidate others.
 In English, 'bravado' was adopted in the 16th century to refer to a bold and confident manner or behavior that is often a show of courage or self-assuredness, but may also carry an element of boastfulness or bravura.
 The etymology of 'bravado' underscores its historical connection to the concept of boldness and courage, emphasizing the theatrical and often exaggerated nature of behaviors intended to convey an image of fearlessness or confidence.

-Quiz: Find the meaning of the noun bravado:
+Find the correct meaning of the noun bravado:

 Try Again!